KieronH90/KieronH90.github.io/_posts/2025-07-29-Research methods and professional practise.md

 Diya, A. (2023) Applying International Human Rights Principles for AI Governance.
 CIGI Online.
 Available at: https://www.cigionline.org/documents/3154/no.196_Diya_clNidFE.pdf (Accessed: 29 July 2025).
 Lee, K., Han, J., & Lee, S. (2025) The Impact of Generative AI on Critical Thinking: Self-Reported Reductions in Cognitive Effort and Confidence Effects From a Survey of Knowledge Workers.
 Microsoft.
 Available at: https://www.microsoft.com/en-us/research/wp-content/uploads/2025/01/lee_2025_ai_critical_thinking_survey.pdf (Accessed: 29 July 2025).
 The Royal Society.
 (2024) The United Nations' role in international AI governance.
 Available at: https://royalsociety.org/-/media/policy/publications/2024/un-role-in-international-ai-governance.pdf (Accessed: 29 July 2025).

+## Task 2 - Collaborative Learning Discussion

+In this task, we were asked to analyse an ACM ethics case, applying ACM/BCS codes, and discussing legal, social, and professional impacts.
+We chose Corazón's medical implant case, scrutinising its 'negligible risk' assessment of a vulnerability.
+Our analysis highlighted the critical need for integrity and patient safety in computing professionalism.
+Below is a screenshot of my initial post:

+!my_logo[assets/images/ResearchMethodsandProfessionalPractice/Collaborativediscussioninitialpost.png]